← Back to Intel

 Pattern 1: Decoupled Feature Computation

-The solution is a dual-layer feature store: an online store (Redis, DynamoDB) for single-digit millisecond reads, and an offline store (Parquet on S3, BigQuery) for training and batch computation.
-Features are precomputed and materialized so inference requires only lookups.
-Critically, both stores must use the same computation code — Uber's Michelangelo platform (Del Balso & Hermann, 2017) demonstrated that training-serving skew is a silent killer that must be eliminated architecturally.
-Research on data lifecycle challenges in production ML (ACM SIGMOD, 2018) formalized this pattern.
+The most expensive bottleneck to discover late is computing features at inference time.
+If a model needs dozens of features and each one costs a database lookup, latency scales with feature count and there is no tuning knob that saves it.
+The fix is a dual-layer feature store: an online store (Redis, DynamoDB) for single-digit-millisecond reads, and an offline store (Parquet on S3, BigQuery) for training and batch computation, with features precomputed and materialized so inference becomes lookup.
+The trap is subtle and it is fatal: both stores must run the same computation code.
+Uber's Michelangelo platform (Del Balso & Hermann, 2017) demonstrated that training-serving skew is a silent killer that has to be eliminated architecturally rather than caught in review, and research on data lifecycle challenges in production ML (ACM SIGMOD, 2018) formalized the pattern.

 Pattern 2: Intelligent Model Routing